Sunday, 14 October 2018

 The Schismatics - Vazen Vol (Vases Full) -1994- (CD, AMF Music), Netherlands

-The Schismatics were a Dutch Rock In Opposition and improvisation band that started in the 80's in the domain of the legendary artists squats of the Quarantaineweg in Rotterdam.
-Later they relocated to Amsterdam.
+The Schismatics were a Dutch Rock In Opposition and improvisation band that started in the 80's connected to the domain of the legendary artists squats of the Quarantaineweg in Rotterdam, although always based in Amsterdam.
 The Schismatics is more or less led by Dutch singer, poet and musician Han Buhrs.
-He was involved in many musical projects like Nine Tobs, Encore + Plus Grande with member of the French RIO band Etron Fou Leloublan, Palinckx and many more.
-His latest project is the Amsterdam based group Rubatong.
+He was involved in many musical projects like Nine Tobs, Encore + Plus Grande with members of the French RIO band Etron Fou Leloublan, Palinckx and many more.
+His latest project is the Amsterdam based group Rubatong and Ensemble Extra Ordinaire.

 At the time of this album, that was recorded at various locations in Holland in the early 90's, The Schismatics consisted of Han Buhrs (vocals, percussion), Jodi Gilbert (vocals), Beatrice van der Poel (vocals), Maartje ten Hoorn (violin) and Frank van Berkel (bass).
 The music on Vazen Vol is an interesting mixture of improvisation and avant-garde poetry with an emphasis on the role of the voice as instrument.
 The often absurd lyrics are a constant combination of both English and Dutch with the occasional use of other languages.
 The music reminds me of the Italian group Arigret, the American band Care of The Cow, the music of Maggie Nicols and Lindsay Cooper and many more acts of the rock in opposition world of Recommended Records.